bojand/fsto-2018-grpc/slides.md

 - Sometimes we want to use HTTP / JSON along with gRPC
 - `grpc-gateway` can be used to generate a Go stub that you then can create a go service proxy
-- `grpc-gateway` can be used to generate swagger deinition as well
+- `grpc-gateway` can be used to generate swagger definition as well
 - Maps streaming APIs to newline-delimited JSON streams
 - No BiDi streaming support